Inga-Helgadottir/React-Notes/README.md

 - you can also have an input that takes a number and you update that

-other than that its mostly the same as create on the front-end with the form and function side, the only read difference is the method is PUT instead of POST
+other than that its mostly the same as create on the front-end with the form and function side, the only real difference is the method is PUT instead of POST

 ```javascript
 const updateFunc = async (newThing) => {